yegor256/thindeck/src/jekyll/_posts/2014-06-27-deployment-view.md

 In case of success, Rultor commits and pushes requested changes into `master` branch, then closing the pull request.

-Rultor reports progress via comments of a pull request, in Github.
+Rultor deckrts progress via comments of a pull request, in Github.

 ## Continuous Integration